 During an acquisition, a stock swap involves exchanging shares of one company's stock for another as currency for the transaction.
 For a swap option, you're exchanging some shares of a stock you already own for some additional shares of that stock.

-Stock Swap Acquisitions
+Understanding Stock Swap Acquisitions

 For example, say Consolidated Wastebasket Inc. wants to acquire a competitor, American Trashcan Corp., in a "stock-for-stock" swap.
 Consolidated gives American's stockholders a certain number of its own shares in exchange for each share of American stock they own.
 In a 2.5-for-1 exchange, for example, an American Trashcan stockholder with 50 shares would wind up with 125 shares of Consolidated.
 The American Trashcan stock is canceled, and American no longer exists as a separate company.

 Setting the Ratio

 A lot of work goes into determining the exact ratio of the stock swap.
 First, the parties involved have to calculate the value of each company.
 The difference in their share prices and the number of shares outstanding then have to be factored in, and the acquiring company may need to throw in a little extra to get the target company's board of directors and shareholders to play ball.

 How Swap Options Work

-If your option allowed for swaps, you could trade in 40 of the Consolidated shares you already own -- which have a current market price of $2,000 -- and receive 100 new shares back.
-Your new holdings: 260 shares with a current market price of $13,000.
-You've exercised the option, and obtained the $30-per-share gain on the 100 shares in the option, but no cash changed hands.
+If your option allowed for swaps, you could trade in 40 of the Consolidated shares you already own – which have a current market price of $2,000 – and receive 100 new shares back.
+Your new holdings would be 260 shares with a current market price of $13,000.
+You've exercised the option and obtained the $30-per-share gain on the 100 shares in the option, but no cash changed hands.

-- Equity Vs. Stock Vs. Share
+- Outstanding Stock Vs. Authorized Stock

-- How to Calculate the Common Stock Account Balance After a Stock Split
+- How to Calculate the Average Price of Stock After a Stock Dividend